The Elder Interview

 David Prendergast is a social anthropologist based at Intel and author of ‘Aging and the Digital Life Course.’
 This collection of essays was awarded 2016 CHOICE ‘Outstanding Academic Title’ by the American Library Association and described by the Huffington Post as ‘one of the two most fascinating books on aging in the 21st Century’.
 We talked to him about the potential of technologies to create new forms of community, support caregivers and revolutionise the way that later life is lived.

-Professor Mary Gilhooly, on the 'Young-old’ and Why a New Age Band is Necessary
+Professor Mary Gilhooly, on the Generation of the ‘Young-old’ and Why a New Age Band is Necessary

 Mary Gilhooly is Professor of Gerontology and Health Studies at Brunel University and conducted one of the first studies in the UK on family care of people with dementia.
 Her most recent research includes studies on financial elder abuse and posterior cortical atrophy, a rare form of dementia.
 We talked to her about ageing in society and why the issues associated with it are such a rich area of study.